centaurus22/ruhrpottmetaller-server/README.md

 # ruhrpottmetaller-server
-Sever only version of the ruhrpottmetaller system to provide an API to store and manage information about concerts and festivals including bands, venues and cities.
+Server only version of the ruhrpottmetaller system to provide a restful API to store and manage information about concerts and festivals including bands, venues and cities.

 At the moment only accessing event data is possible. **Please do not use this code in